Real operator spaces and operator algebras: Operator space multipliers and the operator space centralizer

 \begin{proof} Let $P$ be a complete $M$-projection on an approximately unital operator algebra.
 So it is a left $M$-projection and a right $M$-projection.
 Thus $P_c$ is a complex left $M$-projection on $A_c$ by \cite[Proposition 5.8]{Sharma}, and similarly on the right, hence it is a complex complete $M$-projection.
 By the complex case in Theorem 4.8.5 from \cite{BLM} we have that $P_c(x) = ex$ for a central projection $e \in M(A_c)$.
 Since $M(A_c) = M(A)_c$ by Lemma \ref{mulr}, and $P_c A = e A \subset A$, it follows that $e \in M(A)$.
 This proves the statement about $M$-summands.
 Similarly it follows as in \cite[Corollary 5.9]{Sharma} that a real subspace $J$ is a complete $M$-ideal (or summand) in $X$ if and only if $J_c$ is is a complete $M$-ideal (or summand) in $X_c$.
 From this the statement about $M$-ideals follows, or it may be deduced from \cite[Corollary 5.11]{Sharma}. \end{proof}

-It is not clear if the word `complete' in the last result can be dropped, indeed this seems open even in the real $C^*$-algebra case.
-We thank Matt Neal for ongoing discussions on this difficult point.
-It holds with an extra selfadjointness condition, but we are not sure if this is necessary.
+It is not at all obvious if the word `complete' in the last result can be dropped, indeed such a result has not previously appeared in the literature even in the real $C^*$-algebra case.
 For a commutative real $C^*$-algebra $A$ the $M$-ideals are the closed ideals.
 Indeed by \cite[Theorem 3.1]{BCK} $A^{**}$ is the $L^\infty$ sum of real and complex $C(K)$ spaces.
 As we said earlier real and complex $M$-projections on a complex space coincide.
 Any real $M$-summand $V$ of $A^{**}$ corresponds to real $M$-summands of these $C(K)$ spaces.
 Thus $V = e A^{**}$ for an orthogonal projection $e \in A^{**}$.
+Recently in joint work with Matt Neal, A.\ Peralta and S.\ Su we have proved that the $M$-ideals in a general real $C^*$-algebra (and in more general objects of interest) are the closed ideals, and coincide with the complete $M$-ideals.
+See the Acknowledgements below.
+In particular, we have fully generalized Theorem 4.8.5 of \cite{BLM} to the real case.
+We remark that \cite[Theorem 4.8.5 (4)]{BLM} was later improved to replace LM by the multiplier algebra $M(A)$, and this holds also in the real (even Jordan) operator algebra case as will be discussed in a future paper (see the Acknowledgements below).